abcamiletto/flopper/README.md

 # Flopper - A FLOP counter for PyTorch

 An enhanced FLOP counter based on fvcore with additional support to custom modules and simplified API This tool is a lightweight wrapper around [fvcore](https://github.com/facebookresearch/fvcore) flop counter, which is a PyTorch based FLOP counter.
-It supports counting FLOPs for custom modules and provides a simplified API.
+It supports counting FLOPs for additional modules and provides a simplified API, which makes it easier to use.

 ## Installation